yalmip/yalmip.github.io/_posts/2011-08-31-Nonconvex-quadratic-programming.md

 sol = solvemoment([-1 <= x <= 1],x'*Q*x);
 ````

-Note that the switch from a local approach to a semidefinite relaxation thus can be done by simply telling YALMIP to use another solver.
+Note that a switch from a local approach to a semidefinite relaxation thus can be done by simply telling YALMIP to use another solver.

 With the call above, we solve exactly the same semidefinite relaxation as before, and the lower bound is of course still unbounded.
 In order to solve a stronger semidefinite relaxation, we tell the moment module to use a second-order relaxation.